 Juror and Expert Panels

-Paul Vick was a juror for International Property Awards 2016 and 2017 (Europe)
+Paul Vick was a juror for International Property Awards 2016 to Current (Europe and Asia).

-Paul Vick was a juror on the World Architecture News Residential Future Projects Awards 2015 — Link.
+Paul Vick was a juror on the World Architecture News Residential Future Projects Awards 2015.

-Paul Vick was a juror on the World Architecture News Glass Awards Panel 2014 — Link.
+Paul Vick was a juror on the World Architecture News Glass Awards Panel 2014.